johannes-z/office-ui-fabric-vue/docs/components/basic/toggle.md

 ### Events

-*This component does not expose any events.*
+*This component does not emit any events.*